Home » National Parks » How to Plan your Trek to Yellowstone and Grand Teton (7 Days)

 Grand Loop Adventure: From Black Sand Basin to Old Faithful – Day 1 in Yellowstone National Par

-Follow the Southern entrance road until it reaches its intersection.
-We took the right onto the Grand Loop Road.
-It is the main road that loops (figure-8) through Yellowstone National Park, connecting its major attractions and landmarks.
-Be sure to stop for pictures at the continental divide before hitting the Black Sand Basin to catch your first glimpse of a geyser.
-It is named after the dark-colored sand that surrounds the hot springs and geysers in the basin.
-The basin covers an area of about 10 acres and contains several colorful hot springs and geysers.
-The boardwalk trail is an easy 0.3-mile walk.
-The most notable geysers are Black Sand Pool, Emerald Pool, and Sunset Lake.
+Follow the Southern entrance road until you reach its intersection.
+Turn right onto the Grand Loop Road, the primary thoroughfare that loops (figure-8) through Yellowstone National Park, connecting its major attractions and landmarks.
+Be sure to stop for photos at the continental divide before heading to the Black Sand Basin to catch your first glimpse of a geyser.
+The basin’s dark-colored sand surrounds the hot springs and geysers in the area, which covers about 10 acres and contains several colorful features.
+The easy 0.3-mile boardwalk trail allows you to view notable geysers like Black Sand Pool, Emerald Pool, and Sunset Lake.

 Yellowstone National Park-Old Faithful